The Story of Swimmer's Itch Prevention

 Well, you probably know the answer.
 Those itchy red bumps are called Swimmer's Itch.
 Overnight, our water fun was threatened.
 What could we do to prevent Swimmer's Itch?
 We read and studied most of the information available, talked with DNR officials, and tried many things but nothing really prevented it.
 Our grandkids were scratching and itching to the point of not sleeping well and neither were their parents or grandparents!

-Then, during the summer of 2009, we tried mixing a chemical "block" with a 30SPF sunscreen.
+Then, during the summer of 2010, we tried mixing a natural plant oil with a water resistant 30SPF sunscreen.
 It worked!
 No swimmer's itch!
 Well, let me qualify that.
-It worked as long as mom or dad applied the lotion to the child.
+It worked if mom or dad applied the lotion to the younger children.
 Yes, we had a few red bumps but that was a result of the little ones getting into the water before they had their "lotion" on.
 Yes, it did work and we gave it a good test.
 We had a total of approximately 240 grandkid days at the cabin this summer (same as 8 grandkids for 30 days) and they were in the water at least 90% of the days.

 When applied and applied properly, there was no swimmer's itch!
 It worked on children from 4 to 12 and on adults from 18 to 66.
 We were thrilled with our success.
 It was another great summer at the cabin.
 One last word, during the summer, my grandson, TC, after spending 10 days with us at the cabin, said to me, "Ba, since the 'lotion' works, why don't you sell it?"
 I said, "TC, I think that is a good idea.